 Harnessed Tiger Moth (Apantesis phalerata)

-Detailing the identifying qualities of the Harnessed Tiger Moth, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Harnessed Tiger Moth.

 Updated: 9/14/2017; Authored By Staff Writer; Content ©www.InsectIdentification.org

 The Harnessed Tiger Moth could be mistaken for a butterfly with its stripes, contrasting colors and splashes of orange underneath.